Our Top Picks

 If you’re looking for a breadth of options — especially on the less-expensive side — you’ll find them on Amazon.
-The massive online marketplace carries just about everything, from low to high end and can be ideal if you’re looking for a piece to arrive in a day or two.
-Amazon Prime members get free shipping on most home goods.
+The massive online marketplace carries just about everything, from low to high end, and can be ideal if you’re looking for a piece to arrive in a day or two.

 Amazon carries many of the same brands you’d find at a traditional furniture store or big-box store.
 In the Amazon’s Picks sections, shoppers can discover trends and curated style boards, and the retailer recently launched two proprietary brands, Rivet and Stone & Beam, with affordable, appealing furniture.

 One complaint: With so many offerings, many with descriptions written by the manufacturer or retailer, it can take time to weed through everything to find just the thing you want.
 Instead of just using the search bar, use their navigation to go to the category you’re interested in, then use their filter tools to narrow down your options.
-Amazon reviewers are prolific, and the delivery and returns processes are nearly seamless.
+Along with a slew of helpful reviews, the delivery and returns processes are nearly seamless.

 03 of 09